aimacode/aima-java/aimax-osm/README.txt

 Ensure these are on your CLASSPATH, the different GUI programs that can be run using these are:
  * java -jar aimax-osm.jar
    + this will run the default OsmAimaDemoApp, this allows you to run applications and demos from the aima-gui project as well as some of the applications provided in this project.
- * java -classpath aimax-osm.jar aimax.osm.applications.OsmViewerApp
+ * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmViewerApp
    + just the plain viewer (not dependent on AIMA)
- * java -classpath aimax-osm.jar aimax.osm.applications.OsmViewerPlusApp
+ * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmViewerPlusApp
    + demonstrates, how to configure and extend the viewer
- * java -classpath aimax-osm.jar aimax.osm.applications.RoutePlannerApp
+ * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.RoutePlannerApp
    + uses aima-core search functionality for routing in OSM maps
- * java -classpath aimax-osm.jar aimax.osm.applications.OsmAgentApp
+ * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmAgentApp
    + lets map agents from aima-core act in map environments which are defined by OSM data
- * java -classpath aimax-osm.jar aimax.osm.applications.SearchDemoOsmAgentApp
+ * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.SearchDemoOsmAgentApp
    + visualizes simulated search space exploration of different search strategies
- * java -classpath aimax-osm.jar aimax.osm.applications.MiniNaviApp
+ * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.MiniNaviApp
    + provides a base for car navigation system development

 It is recommended to start the applications with VM argument -Xmx500m (or higher value) and